 2017 – a year of growth and partnership

-The first 18 months of Co3 Australia, WA’s flagship contemporary dance company, has delivered opportunities for artists and audiences to further grow contemporary dance in Western Australia.
+The first 18 months of Co3 Contemporary Dance, WA’s flagship contemporary dance company, has delivered opportunities for artists and audiences to further grow contemporary dance in Western Australia.
 In this short time, the company has engaged over 100 artists and attracted more than 16,000 people to the artistic and engagement programs.

-Reflecting on Co3 Australia’s first full program in 2016 Artistic Director Raewyn Hill says: “2016 was such a massive year for this little company.
+Reflecting on Co3 Contemporary Dance’s first full program in 2016 Artistic Director Raewyn Hill says: “2016 was such a massive year for this little company.
 I am constantly in awe of the commitment and dedication of the team around me from our small admin team to the Company artists and the Act-Belong-Commit Co:Youth ensemble members.
 I’m so proud to be the founding Artistic Director of Co3 and in a year where I presented my first full length work for the Company, and our Youth present their own performance season at the Dolphin Theatre, we are ready to take 2017 head on and continue to offer a full program for dancers and dance lovers of all ages.”

 2017 will be Co3’s second full artistic program, with a focus on partnerships in creating and presenting new works, we continue to lay the foundations for opportunities to engage with dance in Perth and beyond.
 Company dancers will be split across a variety of projects and we invite local, national and international artists into the Co3 creative team.